taphost/PASCAL4LLM/README.md

 - Use relative links and note when behavior needs verification.
 - Align cheat sheets with official TP7/FPC docs when updating.

-## Versioning and license
+## License
-- Target compilers: Turbo Pascal 7.0 and Free Pascal 3.2.2 (TP mode).
-- License: MIT, see `LICENSE`.
+- MIT License - See individual files for details.